wahrwolf/ba-thesis/chapters/400-method.md

 # Method
-In the following section, I introduce and present the methods used to evaluate the performance impact of the domain control mechanism "prefix constraint" in neural machine translation across different language pairs.
+In the following section, I introduce and present the methods used to evaluate the performance impact of the domain control mechanism "prefix constraint" in NMT across different language pairs.
 I introduce the used data sets and describe my training setup for the neural networks.

 The used domain control mechanism was adapted from \cite{kobus:16}, but the testing setup was changed to investigate the impact of prefix constraints in related and unrelated languages.

 ## Data Selection and Preparation
-To compare the performance impact of the domain control mechanism, I build a multi-domain corpus with two language pairs of different relatedness.
+To compare the performance impact of the domain control mechanism, I built a multi-domain corpus with two language pairs of different relatedness.

 ### Language Pair Selection
 The selected language pairs were Czech-English as a distant language pair and German-English as a related language pair.